n8n Integration

 Action 4: Email - Send comparison table to client

-Action 1: Surplus Lines API - Get Rates
+Action 1: Surplus Lines API - Get Rate for Iowa (current)

-Action 3: If changed → Slack notification to compliance team
+Action 3: If rate changed → Send email to accounting team

 Troubleshooting